 The different features are shown in the research within HHS from the past and which can be described as sustainable at present.
-The success of the Heliopolis suburb has proved from the past that it needs a long-term vision(Hussein & Attalah, 2005).
+The success of the Heliopolis suburb has proved from the past that it needs a long-term vision (Hussein & Attalah, 2005).

-Sustainable TheHeliopolissuburb from The Past Cultural Unique architecture /mixed international city (different national origins& religions) / pro- Cultural vision cinemas / race-course Shopping area was Korba / houses, villas and palaces /wide streets /urban planning & ur- Urban ban landscape (Hussein&Attalah, 2005).
-Environmental Unique location /marketed as 'the city of clean air'/ bicycle riders /local building materi- Environmentai als /planting trees, green areas (Volait&Minnaert, 2003).
-Social People lived together, side by side /Grand Palace Hotel /provision of workers'-housing Social /middle class were attracted to the city (Hussein&Attalah 2005).
+Sustainable The Heliopolis suburb from the Past Cultural Unique architecture /mixed international city (different national origins& religions) / pro-vision cinemas / race-course Urban Shopping area was Korba / houses, villas and palaces /wide streets /urban planning & urban landscape (Hussein&Attalah, 2005).
+Environmental Unique location /marketed as 'the city of clean air'/ bicycle riders /local building materials /planting trees, green areas (Volait&Minnaert, 2003).
+Social People lived together, side by side /Grand Palace Hotel /provision of workers'- housing /middle class were attracted to the city (Hussein&Attalah 2005).
 Economic A variety of companies such as, stone factory and lemonade factory (Ilbert, 1985).

-Table 3.S Sustainable Qualities of TheHeliopolissuburb in The Past (by author)
+Table 3.
+Sustainable Qualities of TheHeliopolissuburb in the Past (by author)